kingabzpro/Writing-Portfolio/index.md

   <div class="author-bio" style="max-width: 700px; margin: 0 auto; line-height: 1.4;">
     <h1 style="color: var(--primary-color);  margin-bottom: 0.5rem;">Hello!
 I'm Abid</h1>
     <p style=" margin: 0.7rem 0;">
-      A dedicated technical writer and educator with a passion for making complex concepts accessible to everyone.
-With a strong background in data science and programming, I've authored over 450 articles that bridge the gap between technical complexity and practical understanding.
+      I am a certified data science professional with a passion for developing innovative machine learning solutions.
+As a dedicated technical writer and educator, I have authored over 450 articles to make complex concepts more accessible and to promote practical understanding.
+If you appreciate my work, please feel free to reach out to me on LinkedIn.
     </p>
   </div>
 </div>